jessepav/lacygoill-wiki-backup/vim/terminal.md

 There seems  to be  some kind of  recursive loop;  `s:LoadRemotePlugins()` keeps calling itself again and again.

-Same issue in bash and zsh, and same issue when you run `$ fc`.
+Same issue in bash and zsh, and same issue when you run `fc`.

 ### Nvim crashes after I delete too many lines in a terminal buffer!